smallbasic/smallbasic.github.io/_build/pages/android_changelog.markdown

 [Home](/) > [Articles](/pages/articles.html)
 :::

+**0.12.14.1 (14 October 2018)**

+- Fix crash when passing zero as format argument to DATEFMT
+- Fix display issue with logo on about page
+- Minor runtime optimization

 **0.12.14 (28 September 2018)**

 - Fix error message when command "LINE INPUT" attempts to read a non open file